Gröndalsviken railway station

-Gröndalsviken is a station on Stockholm's commuter rail network, located in the Estö/Gröndal district of central Nynäshamn, 62.4 km from Stockholm Central Station and 1.5 km from Nynäshamn station along the Nynäs Line.
+Gröndalsviken is a station on Stockholm's commuter rail network, located in the Estö/Gröndal district of central Nynäshamn, 62.4 km from Stockholm Central Station and 1.5 km from Nynäshamn railway station along the Nynäs Line.
 The station opened on 18 August 2008, replacing the former station at Nynäs havsbad, approximately 800 meters away.

 The station consists of a single side platform along a single track and lacks a ticket hall or fare gates.
 The area surrounding Gröndalsviken includes a park-and-ride facility.
 As of 2015, the station had approximately 700 boardings per weekday.
 Along with Bålsta, it is one of the only commuter rail stations in Stockholm with a single track.